lliai/Teacher-free-Distillation/README.md

 # Teacher-free Feature Distillation
-***News!
-I'm going to have a major update of this repo.
-The new version will contain most of the methods in Todo list.
+***This repo is in the process of re-building based on KD-ZOO.
+The new version will contain most of the models/exp in paper.
 Please stay tuned.***

 This project provides Pytorch implementation for [Self-Regulated Feature Learning via Teacher-free Feature Distillation](https://lilujunai.github.io/Teacher-free-Distillation/).